kasra21/springBootAndXamarin/README.md

 Or by making rest requests or by using postman or equivalent software

-The `XamarinTemplate` can be built on visual studio (Only tested on Android so far) However keep in mind that it is trying to access a given IP address for the moment, that machine needs to be running with the `SpringBootTemplate` piece and also with the database
+The `XamarinTemplate` can be built on visual studio (Only tested on Android so far) If there is any problem building the xamarin project on visual studio, try a "clean solution" before building it again

+However keep in mind that it is trying to access a given IP address for the moment, that machine needs to be running with the `SpringBootTemplate` piece and also with the database